compiler-dev/llvm-rv/README.md

 #Note
 In the rvv-test directory, there are two directories besides three testcases which could be run in SPIKE.
-* intrinsic: Intrinsics API test cases which are all for compiling.
+* intrinsic: Intrinsic APIs test cases.
-* KmplIntrinsicAPI: Documents for intrinsics API.
-You could begin with riscv_vector.h.html
+* KmplIntrinsicAPI: Documents for more than 6,000 intrinsic APIs.
+You could begin with riscv_vector.h.html.